New ClientsBEFORE call us for advice or a quote, please read below

 STEP 1 – Select a timber species

-STEP 2 – Timber take-off
+STEP 2 – Timber take-off and specification

+Once we have some specifics and understand your expectations, we are happy to provide you with an estimated quote and lead time.
 If we deem the timber you have chosen is not fit for purpose, we will briefly advise you of some of the reasons and alternatives.
-If you do not believe the salesman, visit installations, talk to people who have used the species and do some more research.
+Visit your potential suppliers to view the quality of their stock and products, and do some more research.
 Quality timber is expensive so it is worth the time to get it right.
 Installation is expensive too, so research your installer and visit their prior work.

 STEP 4 – Purchase the timber